 Affenpinscher is a combination of two German words ‘affen’ and ‘pinscher’.
-‘Affen’ refers to monkey and ‘pinscher’ means terrier.
-To put it into perspective, they have a characteristic monkey like face.
+‘Affen’ refers to the monkey and ‘pinscher’ means terrier.
+To put it into perspective, they have a characteristic monkey-like face.

 Thus, the name Affenpinscher denotes the breed.
 As for so many other breeds, Germany boasts as the place of Affenpinscher origin.

 Affenpinschers are territorial by nature.
 They fiercely protect their belongings and surroundings.
 So, they usually disprove of any trespassing.
 Its tiny body comparatively contains a big dog attitude.

 He is fearless.
 Spectacularly, a tensed circumstance renders him physically trembling.
 But do not translate it into his fright.
 By and large, his meager size cannot necessarily suppress the boiling inner rage and turns into this body shaking.

 The Affenpinscher stands at the 37th position in the dog intelligence list prepared by Professor Stanley Coren.
 Smartness is doing what you are supposed to do in a certain condition.